Our Latest News

 A Key Component in Accurate Testing

 A representative sample can be created by collecting small incremental samples from several randomly chosen areas of the material lot.
 These smaller samples can then be combined to create the large single aggregate sample that is submitted for analysis.
-For commodities that have a large particle size, such as nuts/grains, a larger sample size of up to 10 pounds is recommended.
-Commodities that are more homogenous in nature with a smaller particle size, such as flour, can use a smaller total sample size for testing.
+For commodities that have a large particle size (nuts/grains) a larger sample size of up to 10 pounds is recommended.
+Commodities that are more homogenous in nature with a smaller particle size (flour) can use a smaller total sample size.
 Once the laboratory receives the representative sample for testing, the full sample amount sent is homogenized prior to testing.
 This ensures uniform distribution of mycotoxins throughout the sample portion.

 There are several resources available that can help you in developing your sample plan: